lulab/CLIPipe/docs/2_installation.md

          docker run --name=CLIPipe_1.0.3_test -t -d -h CLIPipe_docker --restart unless-stopped -v <the-absolute-path-of-current-directory>:/home/CLIPipe_user/clipipe zs/clipipe:1.0.3_test /bin/bash

-    -   Make sure to create a local folder and provide the path to it.
-The example above uses a path that may not be applicable to your setup.
+    -   Using `-v <the-absolute-path-of-current-directory>:/home/CLIPipe_user/clipipe`, we map the directory `the-absolute-path-of-current-directory` in host machine, where the data used the analysis resides (make sure to use absolute path), to directory `/home/CLIPipe_user/clipipe` inside docker container.
 Both, path to the folder on the host machine and path within the container (`/home/CLIPipe_user/clipipe`) must be absolute.

 2. To show the docker container `CLIPipe_1.0.3_test`, you can execute: